katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (3 min)
-- It would surprise my colleagues - running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices
 - I don't like reading or writing javascript
 - TICK: You're probably a lot better at writing javascript than I am - because don't do it very much
 - TICK: Might think new tech is fun - but old tech is safer - new to you does not mean new.